Table of contents

 A Quick Look at Methylene Blue’s Journey from Lab to Supplement Shelf

 Methylene blue was first synthesized in 1876 by Heinrich Caro, a German chemist working in the textile dye industry.
-Within a decade, physicians noticed that this vivid blue compound did more than color fabric — it stained specific cells under a microscope, killed certain parasites. and seemed to improve how cells handled oxygen.
+Within a decade, physicians noticed that this vivid blue compound did more than color fabric — it stained specific cells under a microscope, killed certain parasites, and seemed to improve how cells handled oxygen.
 Over the next century, it found roles in treating malaria, methemoglobinemia (a blood disorder where hemoglobin cannot release oxygen properly), and urinary tract infections.

-Last updated: April 2026
+Last updated: 19 August 2026

 Today, a growing body of research points to methylene blue as something far more interesting than a clinical rescue drug.
 At low oral doses, it appears to support cell energy output, protect neurons, and offer antioxidant effects that operate through a process most other antioxidants cannot match.
 These findings have pushed methylene blue from hospital wards into the supplement routines of people interested in brain performance, energy, and healthy ageing.